 Ämari Pilots’ Cemetery, the final resting place of Soviet-Estonian fighter pilots killed in air accidents, is a strange sight to behold.
-The spooky part of this cemetery is the way these pilots have been memorialized.
+The spooky part of the location is the way the pilots have been memorialized.
 Sticking up from the ground are actual tail fins from Soviet aircraft.
-However, it remains unknown whether or not these fins are from the specific aircraft involved in the accidents that killed the fighter pilots buried underneath them.
+However, it remains unknown whether or not they’re from the specific aircraft involved in the accidents that killed the aviators buried underneath them.

-From 1945 until the end of the Soviet occupation in 1991, heavy bombers were based at Ämari airbase, then known as the Suurküla aerodrome.
-The Suurküla aerodrome was once the home of several Sukhoi Su-24 Fencer medium bomber squadrons, from which many of the tail fins in Ämari Pilots’ Cemetery likely originated.
+From 1945 until the end of the Soviet occupation of Estonia in 1991, heavy bombers were based at Ämari Air Base, then known as the Suurküla Aerodrome.
+The aerodrome was once home to several Sukhoi Su-24 medium bomber squadrons, from which many of the tail fins in Ämari Pilots’ Cemetery likely originated.

-It is unknown how many pilots have been laid to rest in this cemetery.
-There may be a few pilots who found their final resting place at the Ämari Air Force Cemetery, but chances are most of the remains of the pilots’ were sent back to their families for a proper burial.
+It’s unknown how many pilots have been laid to rest in the cemetery.
+There may be a few who found their final resting place at the Ämari Air Force Cemetery, but chances are most aviators’ remains were returned to their families for a proper burial.
 If that’s the case, then Ämari Pilots’ Cemetery was established to honor the ultimate sacrifice these men made for their country.

-Opinion remains divided regarding the tailfin markers in the cemetery.
-Some people are adamant that they came from the crashed aircraft that killed their pilots.
+Opinion remains divided regarding the tail fin markers at the cemetery.
+Some historians are adamant they came from the crashed aircraft that killed their pilots.
 Not only would this practice be impractical if the rest of the aircraft was salvageable, there’s also no evidence to confirm the tail fins are, in fact, from ill-fated fighters.
 It’s more likely they came from aircraft that were already out of commission.

-When the Soviet Union fell in 1991, the Suurküla aerodrome fell out of use until May 1997, when the Ämari Air Base became home to an Air Force unit.
-When Estonia joined NATO in 2004, the base was made NATO interoperable.
-It has since then received a major infrastructure overhaul, but the Ämari Air Force Cemetery has remained untouched.
+When the Soviet Union collapsed in 1991, the Suurküla Aerodrome fell out of use.
+In May 1997, Ämari Air Base became home to an aerial unit, and, when Estonia joined NATO in 2004, the base was made NATO-interoperable.
+It’s since underwent a major infrastructure overhaul.